Aliases for RGS17 Gene

 GeneCards Summary for RGS17 Gene

 RGS17 (Regulator Of G-Protein Signaling 17) is a Protein Coding gene.
 Diseases associated with RGS17 include substance dependence.
-Among its related pathways are Signaling by GPCR and Myometrial Relaxation and Contraction Pathways.
+Among its related pathways are Activation of cAMP-Dependent PKA and G-AlphaQ Signaling.
 GO annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is RGS18.

 UniProtKB/Swiss-Prot for RGS17 Gene